 How can I switch broadband and keep my email address?

-Switching broadband makes sound financial sense and the good news is you can switch and take your email with you.
+Switching broadband makes sound financial sense and the good news is that you can switch and take your email with you.

 Broadband packages often come with a free email address when you sign up.
 This can create a dilemma when it comes to switching packages for a cheaper, faster or more flexible deal.
 Our email accounts are a key way of keeping in touch with friends and family, and where we store important information with the companies we have a relationship with.
 That means changing email address can be a hassle.